Longer wait to collect pensions

-News of the move came after Mr Osborne announced a further £3 billion Whitehall spending squeeze over the next three years.
+News of the move came after Mr Osborne last night announced a further £3 billion Whitehall spending squeeze over the next three years.

 It came despite strong expectations that the Chancellor will announce a sharp upgrade in the Office for Budget Responsibility's (OBR) official forecast for economic growth.

 The improved economic outlook - with City analysts suggesting the OBR could more than double its previous projection of just 0.6% growth at the time of the Budget in March - means that the Government will have to borrow less than previously predicted.

 But despite some well-trailed giveaways - including a tax break for married couples and a cap on business rates - ministers have been keen to stress that they are determined to stick to their long-term plan to rebuild the public finances.

 The delayed retirement dates will help save around £400 billion from the national bill for pensions over the next 50 years, on top of the more than £100 billion already banked from planned rises to 66 by 2020 and 67 by 2028, which are unchanged.

 The Government said that future changes in the pension age will be based on the principle that workers should expect to spend about one-third of their adult lives, on average, in retirement.

 Sources said the formula - which will be applied in a pension age review mechanism to be held every five years - should ensure that the country is able to offer "decent but affordable" pensions to people in their old age while maintaining "fairness across the generations".

 "As a result of the announcement, people in different generations can expect to spend broadly the same proportion of their lives contributing to, and receiving, the state pension," said a Government source in a statement.